KDE/digikam-doc/setup_application/miscs_settings.rst

     The digiKam Localize Configuration Page

-A list of **Alternative Languages** supported by digiKam is provided where you can select your preferred entries to found in text edit widgets.
+A list of **Alternative Languages** supported by digiKam is provided where you can select your preferred entries hosted in text editor widgets.

-Another list allows to know the **Available Translator Languages**, supported by the **Online Translator** engine selected.
+Another list allows to know the **Available Translator Languages**, supported by the selected **Online Translator** engine.

-As number of entries are huge, for the both lists, a search engine is available and an option that allows to show only the current selection.
+As number of entries are huge for the both lists, a search engine is available and an option to show only the current selection.

 Using Strings Localization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In digiKam, the localization is available in special string editors supporting alternative-languages feature.
+In digiKam, the localization is available in special text editor widgets supporting alternative-languages feature.
 You can see this kind of widget in the :ref:`Captions tab <captions_view>` from **Right Sidebar** and in the :ref:`XMP Metadata Editor <xmp_editor>` for example.

 .. figure:: images/setup_captions_localize.webp
     :alt:
     :align: center

-    The Captions Text Edit with Translation Feature
+    The Captions Text Editor with Translation Feature

 Alternative-languages want mean more than one translations available for one string.
 The **x-default** entry is the native language used as reference for translations.
 Typically, it's common to use English words with x-default, but it's not mandatory.
-When you ask to translate the string, the online translators will be able to detect the current language used with **x-default**.
+When you ask to translate the string, the online translators will be able to auto-detect the current language used with **x-default**.

-On the top of this editor widget, you can select the translation entry for the string.
+On the top of a text editor widget, you can select the translation entry for the string.
 The drop-down menu will only show your preferred languages sets in the configuration page.
 The next button on the right allows to clear the current translated entry.
 The next drop-down button allows to create a new translation entry using the configured online translator.
-Finale, the last button on the right side will show the Localize settings page to customize the translations behaviors.
+Finally, the last button on the right side will show the Localize settings page to customize the translations behaviors.

 .. _system_settings: